Dayton Victim Was An Intern Who Had Accepted A Full-Time Job Days Before Being Killed

 Early Warning Signs For Dayton Shooter

+Earlier on Friday, Dayton Mayor Nan Whaley stopped to meet with mourners visiting the makeshift memorial with white crosses bearing the names of all of those who were killed at the bar that is the site of the shooting massacre.
+Whaley said some residents are grappling with survivor's guilt.

-And Dayton Mayor Nan Whaley said the city is operating a hotline and providing counseling services.
+Whaley said the city is operating a hotline and providing counseling services provided by groups including the Red Cross.

 "We'll be grieving a lot this weekend for the loss of life, and some peoples' lives are forever changed," Whaley said.

-Next week, the Maple Tree Cancer Alliance opens its doors again.
+Next week, the Maple Tree Cancer Alliance opens its doors again, but Wonders said adjusting to daily life following the tragedy is going to take time.

-"I think that the emotional toll of this is going to be felt for a long time," Wonders said.
+"I think that the emotional toll of this is going to be felt for a long time," she said.